Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 32 oz or 1 liter;

-French press coffee makers are one of the most convenient, efficient, and eco-friendly brewing devices available.
+French presses are one of the most convenient, efficient, and eco-friendly coffee brewing devices available.
 So there are quite a few reasons why you’d want to have a cafetière.

 If you’re to buy your first French press, I recommend checking the short beginner-friendly guide at the end of this post.